yonglehou/echo-net/README.md

 - Requirement: Implementation of maintenance engines
 - Test Requirement: 'this' implementation so that echo-net records itself
 - Experimental: Attempt machine learning to auto categorize messages based on contents of echo messages.
-- Experimental: Use this data to auto generate reports based on the sets of messages?
+- Experimental: Use this data to auto generate reports based on the sets of message kinds?

 # echo-net